Flight of the Earls: Nine Years' War

-From 1593, Ulster lords Hugh O'Neill, Earl of Tyrone, and Hugh Roe O'Donnell led a confederacy of Irish lords in resistance to the Tudor conquest of Ireland.
-The Nine Years' War was a major political threat to the Tudor government's control of Ireland, and cost Queen Elizabeth I £2,000,000 to suppress—eight times more than had been spent on all continental wars waged during her reign.
+From 1593, Ulster lords Hugh O'Neill, Earl of Tyrone, and Hugh Roe O'Donnell led a confederacy of Irish lords in resistance to the Tudor conquest of Gaelic Ireland.
+The Nine Years' War was a major political threat to the Tudor government's control of Ireland, and cost Queen Elizabeth I £2,000,000 to suppress—as much as was spent on all continental wars waged during her reign.
 Despite the confederacy's military assistance from Spain (which was then engaged in the Anglo-Spanish War against England), confederate forces were decimated at the Siege of Kinsale.
 Hugh Roe traveled to Spain to seek further support from King Philip III, leaving his younger brother Rory in control of his forces.